 - Investigate or ask leading questions; - Make assumptions or offer alternative explanations; - Promise confidentiality. - In the event of a complaint that IS NOT of a safeguarding nature.
-If the parent/carer deems it necessary to make a more formal approach, they are invited to put the complaint in writing, or in an email to us at: https://www.have.aduty.to follow up all written complaints. - ✓ Managers and Hannah O'Brien will review all written complaints as soon as possible and inform the complainant of the outcome within 24 hours. - ✓ We will keep a written record of all complaints and their outcomes for three years or longer where the law requires it. - ✓ We will observe strict confidentiality, with the exception of providing Ofsted or other government agencies with information, should they require it. - ✓ Where the complaint involves serious or gross misconduct Ofsted will be notified as soon as possible and always within 14 days.
+If the parent/carer deems it necessary to make a more formal approach, they are invited to put the complaint in writing, or in an email to us at: hannah@manorfarmfun.co.uk We have a duty to follow up all written complaints. - Managers and Hannah O'Brien will review all written complaints as soon as possible and inform the complainant of the outcome within 24 hours. - We will keep a written record of all complaints and their outcomes for three years or longer where the law requires it. - We will observe strict confidentiality, with the exception of providing Ofsted or other government agencies with information, should they require it. - Where the complaint involves serious or gross misconduct Ofsted will be notified as soon as possible and always within 14 days.